Rudragupta23/Personal-portfolio/README.md

 ### About project:
 <ul>
-<li>Multi-Section Layout: Includes Home, About, Education, Skills, Projects, and Contact sections for easy navigation.</li>
+<li>Multi-Section Layout: Includes Home, About, Education, Skills, Projects and Contact sections for easy navigation.</li>

 <li>Dark/Light Theme: A theme toggle allows users to switch between light and dark modes for better viewing comfort.</li>